openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-webview.md

 **Error Description**

-The download task has not started.
+The download task has not yet started.

 **Possible Causes**

-The download task has not started, making calls to `pause` or `resume` ineffective.
+The download task has not started, making pause/resume calls ineffective.

 **Resolution Steps**

-Call `start('xxx')` in `WebDownloadDelegate.onBeforeDownload` and specify the download path.
+Call start('xxx') in WebDownloadDelegate.onBeforeDownload and specify the download path.

 ## 17100020 Failed to Register Custom Scheme